SquareWheelBike/RD400/notes.md

 - the lights and ignition should be fused separately, after the main fuse
 - the motogadget M unit is probably the way to stay, NFC will be stinky difficult, unless I wanna put time and ESP resources into it

+## May 2, 2022

+### What actually failed

+- As it turns out, logic-level MOSFETs do not have a very high V<sub>GS</sub>.
+As a reesult, I burned out the FET gate after extended exposure to 12V.
+Although V<sub>DS</sub> is 60V, we need to maintain a low V<sub>GS</sub>.
+- Somehow, an 18awg wire burned, drawing 2.5 amps.
+- The 18awg has been replaced by 12awg for the main battery wire
+- The motogadget will not stay on, even with no load on the system.
+It MAY need a backing capacitor

 keith z